Leats/AO3FanworkStatistics/README.md

 In 2021 I redid parts of the visualizations.

 **The result can be seen [here](https://leats.github.io/AO3FanworkStatistics/).**
+⚠️ This page is sadly not mobile friendly :(

 **Limitations: Only fanworks visible for everyone are counted in these statistics.
 Works where one has to be logged in were ignored.**